Different instances of time as different quantum modes: quantum states across space-time for continuous variables: Gaussian representation

-We can also compare spatial Gaussian states and temporal Gaussian states via a simple two-mode example.
+We also compare spatial and temporal Gaussian states in the bipartite case to illustrate their relation.
 In general, there is not much meaning to comparing an arbitrary spatial state with an arbitrary temporal state.
 We need to pick up the spatial state carefully and figure out its temporal analog.
-Remember in the preliminaries we mentioned that taking the partial transpose of a two-mode squeezed state (or to say, the EPR state), we gain a one-mode thermal state.
-Hence, the temporal analog of the two-mode squeezed state will be the one-mode thermal state at two times.
+Recall in the preliminaries we mentioned that the partial transpose of a two-mode squeezed state (or to say, the EPR state) is a one-mode thermal state.
+Hence, the temporal analog of the two-mode squeezed state is the one-mode thermal state at two times.
 Take the one-mode thermal state as the initial state at $t_A$ and further assume that the evolution between $t_A$ and $t_B$ corresponds to the identity operator.
+Then we construct the Gaussian state in time.
 The mean values remain to be zeros.
 The covariance matrix in time becomes

 Note that again $\bm{\sigma}_{omts}$ is not positive definite and violates the uncertainty principle.